CHAPTER 1: "Happenstance."

 Wait a second.

 The voice disappeared for a second, but she felt something in her systems.
-But they were trace, as if they had long outstayed their welcome.
+They were trace, as if they had long outstayed their welcome.

 There's no easy way to tell this to you kid.